klepas/ozlockcon.com/cfpw.md

 ## Call for Papers

-OzLockCon aims to be the first conference in Australia catering specifically to physical security research and offensive | defensive techniques.
+OzLockCon will be the first conference in Australia specifically on physical security research and offensive/defensive techniques.

-We aim to bring the openness and desire to share information found in the *information security industry* to a different crowd.
+We aim to bring the openness to share information found in conferences of the information security industry to a different crowd.

 ### Submissions

-Please fill out the respective Google Form if you wish to submit a proposal for either a talk or workshop.
+Please fill out the Google forms below to submit talk or workshop proposal.

 &rarr; **[Talks](https://docs.google.com/forms/d/e/1FAIpQLScnTJSsOE7BQQhB9h-7vX8-ZSq3yEYInoZ1oaCx449BjGocjQ/viewform)**

 &rarr; **[Workshops](https://docs.google.com/forms/d/e/1FAIpQLSek7UopUnAegE6837dtcE-PcPeQDq_yUSOFvc7DE_nArDE0Vw/viewform)**

-<small>The call will close <strong>April 30th 2017</strong>.</small>
+<small>Submissions close <strong>April 30th 2017</strong>.</small>

 ### Talk topics

-We are looking for presenters to talk on a wide range of topics in an informal environment amongst their peers.
+We are looking for presenters to talk on a range of topics in an informal environment amongst their peers.

-Besides the following topics, in [the hacker-spirit of things](/faq#who-are-you) we’d love submissions that hold great **technical detail** and/or provide a **critical view** at an aspect or technology within the domain of physical security.
+In [the hacker-spirit of things](/faq#who-are-you) we’re after submissions that hold great **technical detail** and/or provide a **critical view** at an aspect or technology *within* the domain of physical security.

-So, some topic ideas—
+So, some topic ideas:

 * picking techniques
-* bypass techniques and tools
+* bypass techniques & tools
 * impressioning techniques
 * digital lock manipulation
-* decoding locks
+* decoding attacks
 * safe manipulation
 * the locksport community and our hobby
 * historical/antique locks
-* privilege escalation attacks against lock systems
+* privilege escalation attacks
 * key duplication
 * alarm system attacks
 * building access control systems